ElePT/qiskit-terra/docs/migration_guides/algorithms_migration.rst

     .. attention::

-       **Careful with import paths!!** The legacy algorithms are still importable directly from ``qiskit.algorithms``.
+       **Careful with import paths!!** The legacy algorithms are still importable directly from :mod:`qiskit.algorithms`.
 Until the legacy imports are removed, this convenience import is not available for the refactored algorithms.
 Thus, to import the refactored algorithms you must always **specify the full import path** (e.g., ``from qiskit.algorithms.eigensolvers import VQD``)